Tolworth: Road

+Standing on the A3 from London to Guildford, Tolworth has good connections to London and to the M25 motorway.
+Epsom town centre (which includes the Ashley Centre) is just 4 miles distant.
+Kingston town centre (which includes Marks & Spencer, John Lewis and the Bentall Centre) is just 2 miles distant.
+Surbiton town centre is just under 1 mile away.

 Education

 Sport and recreation

 Tolworth has King George's Field, a memorial to King George V. Corinthian-Casuals F.C., a non-league football team, plays its home games at the playing fields, the site was formerly the home ground of Tolworth Football Club before it merged with Corinthian-Casuals in the late 1980s.
 Tolworth is also the home of amateur football teams Tolworth Athletic (who play in the Surrey South Eastern Combination League) and West London Blues.

 Kingston University has a sports ground at Tolworth Court, Old Kingston Road.

 Tolworth has a Scouting movement, and is today represented by 1st Tolworth Scouts.

 A 32 lane bowling alley is situated near the Toby Jug roundabout: this was a joint venture between Excel Bowling and Bass Charrington.
 The original name "Excel Bowl" was changed in 1974, when Charrington & Co. took over Excel Bowling.
 This has now been renamed to Hollywood Bowl.

 The 2012 and 2016 Irish Olympian Kieran Behan is a member of Tolworth Gymnastics Club, which is based in Fullers Way North.